ansys/pyfluent/doc/source/user_guide/solver_settings/set_up/models/index.rst

 The guide for each Python physics model uses a solver session object named ``solver`` that is available in solution mode.
-For the physics models to be active you will generally need to have loaded a case or mesh file; e.g.:
+For the physics models to be active you generally need to have loaded a case or mesh file; e.g.:

 .. code:: python